Quick Start Guide

 ignore_editor_files: false

-5. (Optional) Create Local Variables File
+5. (Optional) Use Dynamic Variables

 # .promptrek/variables.promptrek.yaml (automatically gitignored via .promptrek/ directory)